galenhuntington/g56/README.md

 ```

 A 128-bit binary string will be encoded as 23 characters, which is
-competitive with UUIDs at 36 characters.
+competitive with UUIDs at 36 characters, is just a bit worse than
+base 64 at 22 characters, and improves upon base 32 at 26 characters.

 ### Future work and variations